reyestech/PowerShell-Win-Troubleshoot-Toolkit/README.md

 ## Conclusion

 This toolkit showcases practical PowerShell scripts.
-With these new skills, you will be equipped to integrate with enterprise SIEMs like Microsoft Sentinel or Splunk.
-Each script is thoroughly documented and demonstrates how adopting an automation mindset can help cybersecurity and IT professionals work faster and more effectively—a core competency for modern Cybersecurity Analysts.
+With these new skills, you will be equipped to integrate with enterprise SIEMs, such as Microsoft Sentinel or Splunk.
+Each script is thoroughly documented, demonstrating how adopting an automation mindset can help cybersecurity and IT professionals work faster and more effectively—a core competency for modern Cybersecurity Analysts.
 Engineers are encouraged to clone, fork, or submit a pull request; after all, security is a team sport!

-> **Next Steps:** Star ⭐ the repo if you find it useful, or raise an issue if you’d like new features.
+**Next Steps:** Star ⭐ the repo if you find it useful, or raise an issue if you'd like new features.
 Happy hunting — and automate *all* the things! 🔍

 🔍 — Happy hunting and automate *all* the things!